Can You Bring A Massage Gun On A Plane

 Carry-on or Checked Baggage

-Massage guns can be carried in either your checked luggage or your carry-on bag.
+Massage guns can be carried in your checked luggage or carry-on bag.

-If you’d like to bring your massage gun with you on a flight and enjoy its benefits, it’s a great idea.
+It’s a great idea to bring your massage gun on a flight and enjoy its benefits.
 You can pack it in your carry-on bag and take it on board without any issues.

-On the other hand, if you simply want to transport it, you can pack it in your checked luggage (with the exception of batteries; more on that below.)
+On the other hand, if you want to transport it, you can pack a massage gun in your checked luggage (except for batteries; more on that below.)

-Just make sure it’s turned off and properly protected to prevent any unintentional activation or damage.
+Just ensure it’s turned off and adequately protected to prevent unintentional activation or damage.

 Built-In Battery